bioinfo-core-BGU/NeatSeq-Flow-Using-Docker/README.md

   6. It is now possible to transfer files to and from the container to be used by NeatSeq-Flow.

-**Note:** For 'root' user the password is 'root' **IMPORTANT:** It is possible to add users (google: 'add users in linux'), however you need to login as root for that **IMPORTANT:** Change the password after you log in for security (google: 'change user password in linux') &nbsp;
+**Note:** For 'root' user the password is 'root'

+**IMPORTANT:** It is possible to add users (google: 'add users in linux'), however you need to login as root for that

+&nbsp;

+**IMPORTANT:** It is Possible to change the password after you log in(google: 'change user password in linux') &nbsp;

 &nbsp;